AndreiKorzinin/Practicum_projects_DA/1-2_investigation_of_reliability/README.md

 ## Investigation of the reliability of borrowers

-It is necessary to determine whether the marital status and the number of children of the client affect the fact of repayment of the loan on time.
-Input data from the bank — statistics on the solvency of customers.
+Based on the data of the bank's credit department, investigated the influence of marital status and the number of children on the fact of repayment of the loan on time.
+Information about the data was received.
+Gaps have been identified and processed.
+Data types have been replaced with those corresponding to the stored data.
+Duplicates have been removed.
+The data is categorized.
+One dataframe is decomposed into three.

-Before starting the analysis, it is necessary to check the quality of the data.

 ## Data: